 The Herdmans ignored the usual rules of conduct, preferring to abide by their own concept of etiquette.
 What are four rules that the Herdmans seem to have created as guidelines for their interpersonal relationships?
 (Lie when you need to, for example.)
 Use events from the story as proof that one or more of the Herdmans was following each rule.
 Organize your ideas on the form below and write a composition about The Herdman Code of Ethics.

-The Herdman Code of Ethics.

-Herdman Rule Number One
+Herdman Rule Number One\\\

-Proof

-7

 The Second Herdman Rule

 Evidence of its existence

-7

 A Third Important Guideline

 How the Herdmans used this rule

-Thew the ricramans ased this rule

-7
+/

+A Fourth Herdman standard